 Most jobs are completed within a day.
 Bigger homes take a bit longer because there are more windows and doors.

 We like to keep it simple.
-We offer LowE glass with low emissivity qualities (known as LowE) and standard glass.
+We offer a top of the range Low-E glass with low emissivity qualities (known Solux-E) and standard glass.
 Both units are filled with argon gas.
-LowE is the best for keeping cold out and heat in.
+Solux-E is the best for keeping cold out and heat in.
 It is more expensive and recommended for modern well insulated homes.

-Tinted glass is good for privacy but that can’t be done in LowE glass.
+Tinted glass is good for privacy.
 In areas like bathrooms you will probably want to use an opaque glass for privacy - you can choose which type you like.